-To apply an appropriate calibration result, we need to know where the observed SET occurred.
+To apply an appropriate calibration result from the calibration results prepared for every converging path, we need to know where the observed SET occurred.

 Figure 5 explains the proposed calibration scheme for each inverter chain to satisfy R1.
-An on-chip pulse generator injects a pseudo SET pulse whose width can be precisely tuned into the output of inverter chain and its width is measured in VDL.
+An on-chip pulse generator injects a pseudo SET pulse whose width can be precisely and finely tuned into the output of inverter chain and its width is measured in VDL.
 The chain selector determines the inverter chain where a pseudo SET is injected.
-The on-chip pulse generator needs to satisfy; 1) the time resolution of pulse-width is finer than that of VDL, 2) the pulse-width range that can be generated covers SET pulse and VDL time ranges, and 3) the generated pulse-width can be assessed in another way.
+The onchip pulse generator needs to satisfy; 1) the time resolution of pulse-width is finer than that of VDL for calibrating the fluctuation of VDL time resolution for every VDL stage, 2) the pulse-width range that can be generated covers SET pulse and VDL time ranges, and 3) the generated pulse-width can be assessed in another way.

 The on-chip pulse generator used for the implementation is mainly composed of an XOR gate, selectable delay elements, and a bit counter.
-In this circuit, an input transition is converted into a pulse whose pulse-width is equal to the propagation delay of the delay element (t{d1}) as shown Figure 6(a).
+In this circuit, an input transition is converted into a pulse whose pulse-width is equal to the propagation delay of the delay element (t{d1}) as shown Fig. 6(a).
 By selecting a delay element and adjusting its power supply voltage, we can continuously change the pulse-width, which means 1) and 2) are satisfied.